 First, understand that the "client" in couples counseling is the relationship itself.
 I use a couple of metaphors to make this point.
-The best illustration might be that I'll ask you to view your relationship like a garden.
+The best image might be that I'll ask you to view your relationship like a garden.

 1. Come to couples counseling knowing you'll need put on your gloves and put in your own effort.